 Want to learn more about bootstrapping your business?
 Check out this article

-What Skills Do I Need To Succeed For My Art Business?
+What Skills Do I Need To Succeed In Starting An Art Business?

 Let’s look at these skills in more detail so you can identify what you need to succeed in your day-to-day business operations:

-Whether you are the one designing the product or the decision-maker for the product, an eye for design is critical when starting a art business.
+Whether you are the one designing the product or the decision-maker for the product, an eye for design is critical when starting an art business.
 Here's what this looks like: